RutgersCSSystems/mosaic-asplos23-gem5/README.md

 All the package installations before compilation use debian distribution and "apt-get"

 ### 2.1 Setting the environmental variables
-MAKE SURE to set the correct OS release by assigning the correct OS_RELEASE_NAME.
+MAKE sure to set the correct OS release by assigning the correct OS_RELEASE_NAME.
 In Debian distributions, this can be extracted using "lsb_release -a"
 ```
 export OS_RELEASE_NAME="bionic"